Privacy Policy

 • Server logs — request paths, response codes, and a hashed IP for abuse-prevention rate-limiting.
 Raw IPs are not retained.

-• Product analytics — we use PostHog (self-hosted in the United States) to capture page views and feature events.
+• Product analytics — we use PostHog (PostHog Cloud, United States region) to capture usage events so we can understand which features people use and where the app falls short.
 Events are linked to your account if you are signed in, and to an anonymous device ID otherwise.
-We do not use third-party advertising trackers.
+We do not use any third-party advertising or cross-site tracking.

 How we use it